ejb6/stacktrends.ph/README.md

 # PH Jobskills Index

-This is a simple web scraper that can be used to determine the in-demand skills for the current job market in the Philippines.
+This is a very simple web scraper that can be used to determine the in-demand skills for the current job market in the Philippines.
 This is a work in progress.

 ## Todos